IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/train_test_save_model_in_monitor.md

     entity_type = 'pump_co'
     ```

 9. This code in the notebook build a model for each pump.
-The `Entity ID` uniquely identifies each asset the model should be trained for.
-Set the
+The `Entity_Type_ID` uniquely identifies each asset the model
-`Entity_Type_ID` the model should be associated with.
-There are two ways Search the custom function logs in Cloud Object
+should be trained for.
+Set the `Entity_Type_ID` the model should be associated with.
+There are two ways to search the
-Storage using Cyberduck as described in the exercise named [Download, Install and Configure CyberDuck for View Logs in Monitor](#cyberduck)
+custom function logs in Cloud Object Storage using Cyberduck that are described in the exercise named  [Download, Install and Configure CyberDuck for View Logs in Monitor](#cyberduck)
+To find your `Entity_Type_ID` in the logs in Monitor,  launch Cyberduck, and locate your pump, e.g. pump_co.
+Unzip and
-Search for 'entity_type_id'.
-It should be on the first row of the log files.
-Download,
+open one of the *.gz files there (e.g. 111012.gz) and search for 'entity_type_id'.
+It should be on the first row of the
+log files.

     ```
     entity_type = 'pump_cp'